AlperenMertU/Translator/README.md

 # Translator-App
-A translation application similar to Google Translate, which translates the Latin alphabet into the Gokturk alphabet
+This website translates the Latin alphabet to the Turk alphabet (Gokturk alphabet), taking into account features unique to the Turk (Gokturk) alphabet and such as "Büyük Ünlü Uyumu" in Turkish.
 ## Photo in Demo
 1
 ![İMG](appPhotos.png "İMG")